Listen to This Article:

-While there are “tried and true” standards in culinary education like knife skills, sanitation, and seasoning, the field also continues to progress with the times.
-Changing consumer trends, advancing technologies, and the needs of today’s students mean schools must respond with new programming and curriculum to stay current.
+While there are “tried and true” standards in culinary education like knife skills, sanitation, and fundamental techniques, the field also continues to evolve with the times.
+Changing consumer trends, advancing technologies, and the needs of today’s students mean schools must respond with new programming and curricula to stay current.

 This is what we see as the possible future of culinary education, and how we at Auguste Escoffier School of Culinary Arts are evolving to meet these new demands.